COMPASSION ROOTS WELLNESS CENTRE LEGACY

 Herstory

 Compassion Roots began as the Wellness Centre in 1997 as the other half of the British Columbia Compassion Club Society (BCCCS).
-With proceeds from the Dispensary's cannabis sales, the two sides of the Club have worked together to subsidize important health services to our members such as medicinal herbs, supplements, bodywork therapies, and consultations with herbalists, counsellors, and nutritionists.
+With proceeds from the Dispensary's cannabis sales, the two sides of the Club have worked together to subsidize important health services to our members, such as medicinal herbs, supplements, bodywork therapies, and consultations with herbalists, counsellors, and nutritionists.
+In the years when the BC Compassion Club Society subsidized the Wellness Centre, it provided up to 3,000 holistic healthcare appointments per year at discounted rates and donated up to $40,000 worth of herbs and supplements to clients each year.

 Hilary_Black1